grebnafets/cset/README.md

 | 4    | results |

 You can then use combo of any of the three flags, just like with linux permissions.
 7 displays all three like the image above shows.

+Currently, it does not support threads, but that feature will be added later.